 These services use a publicly-visible forum, that NAC investigators actively engage with the user and developer communities to answer questions and resolve issues arising from the application of the technology in new environments or the influx of new data.
 The Slicer Discourse Forum allows both users and developers to easily ask and answer questions using either a modern web interface or a more traditional mailing-list mode.
 Archives of these exchanges are available to augment the standard documentation set.

 Self-paced tutorials on how to use 3D Slicer.
 This page contains pointers to the different versions of the Slicer training portfolios.
 Each portfolio includes a series of tutorials and pre-computed datasets.

 This tutorial is a brief introduction to the advanced 3D visualization capabilities of Slicer4.0.

-NAC sponsors Training Workshops at National and International Universities for clinical researchers, scientists, postdoctoral fellows, and graduate students.
-These workshops train researchers in medical image analysis techniques that combine theoretical lectures and hands-on tutorial sessions tailored for specific clinical and scientific communities.
-NAC also sponsors Training Workshops at International Meetings.
-Finally, NAC and NA-MIC co-sponsor Breakout Sessions at Bi-Annual Project Weeks for biomedical engineers, computer scientists, and graduate students to disseminate NAC technologies and specific components of the NA-MIC Kit.
+NAC sponsors Hands-on Training Workshops and Seminars for clinical researchers, scientists, postdoctoral fellows, and graduate students at national and international universities as well as international research conferences.
+These educational events train researchers in neuroimage analysis techniques, and combine theoretical lectures and hands-on tutorial sessions tailored for specific clinical and scientific communities.
+NAC and NA-MIC co-sponsor Breakout Sessions at Bi-Annual Project Weeks for biomedical engineers, computer scientists, and graduate students to disseminate NAC technologies and specific components of the NA-MIC Kit.
 Most of these events are jointly hosted by NAC and NA-MIC.